Azure/azure-kusto-spark/docs/KustoSink.md

    This is the recommended option for typical use cases.
 However, using it results in blocking Spark driver for as long as the operation is running, up to several minutes.
- To avoid blocking Spark driver, it is possible to execute Kusto 'write' operation in an opportunistic mode as an asynchronous operation, this is recommended only for spark streaming.
+ To **avoid blocking Spark driver**, it is possible to execute Kusto 'write' operation in an opportunistic mode as an asynchronous operation, this is recommended only for spark streaming.
   The resulted behavior is the following:
    * Spark driver is not blocked